krobelus/rate-experiments/README.md

 SAT solvers work on formulas in conjunctive normal form (CNF), conjunctions of clauses.
 A clause is satisfied by an assignment $I$ if any literal in the clause is satisfied by $I$.
-A formula in CNF is satisified by $I$ if each of its clauses is satisfied by $I$.
+A formula in CNF is satisfied by $I$ if each of its clauses is satisfied by $I$.
 An assignment that satisfies a formula is called a model for that formula.
 A formula is satisfiable if there exists a model for it.
 Two formulas $F$ and $G$ are *satisfiability-equivalent*